indrabasak/stackoverflow-indra/custom-classloader/README.md

 Class Loader: How to Load Different Version of JAR
 =================================================
-This is an example related to stackoverflow question on [classloading](https://stackoverflow.com/questions/46537199/classloader-how-to-load-different-version-of-jar/46537465#46537465).
+- `MyClassLoader.java` has solution related to stackoverflow question on [classloading](https://stackoverflow.com/questions/46537199/classloader-how-to-load-different-version-of-jar/46537465#46537465).
+- `LoadingBookFromBinaryArrayTest.java` has solution related to stackoverflow question on [Java custom class loader issue](https://stackoverflow.com/questions/47601251/java-custom-class-loader-issue/47668401#47668401).